 Installing the new tank necessitated the removal of the bikes stock airbox which South Garage replaced with intake ducts attached directly to each throttle body.
-The Kelevra’s 2-into-1 stainless steel exhaust features around 70 individual, hand welded components.
+The Kelevra’s 2-into-1 stainless-steel exhaust features around 70 individual, hand-welded components.
 Designed and constructed by workshop metalsmith Fabrizio, the two headers snake their way around the Monsters engine before merging at a reverse Megaphone muffler.
-To manage the changes in airflow from these modifications South Garage remapped the bikes ECU to “optimise power”.
-With a output figure of 113 bhp (83.4kw) from the S4R’s 996cc, 90 ° twin the Kelevra is capable of eye watering 10.8 second quarter mile runs.
+To manage the changes in airflow from these modifications South Garage remapped the bikes ECU to “optimize power”.
+With an output figure of 113 bhp (83.4kw) from the S4R’s 996cc, 90 ° twin the Kelevra is capable of eye-watering 10.8-second quarter-mile runs.

 Handling has also been addressed by fitting a set of Showa upside-down forks to the front end and a pair of progressive Sachs to the rear which is all fully adjustable to suit the drivers riding style.
 Other aesthetic and performance modifications to the Ducati include a Lucas style headlight, Tarozzi rear sets, custom made brake and clutch reservoirs, custom made aluminium front fender and the ribbed brown leather saddle.
 As with other South Garage builds the Kelevra’s paintwork is an absolute work of art.
 Completed by Ivan Design it’s an orange/gold metal flake over a base of matte sand yellow.
 The Kelevra script was hand-laid by Ivan along with the copper leaf South Garage branding.